 #2 – Sagrada Familia

 The massive structure dominates the Barcelona skyline with its unusual shape, inviting tourists and locals alike to explore and pay their respects.
+What’s great is that your entrance ticket directly funds the ongoing work, so your visit is pretty important!

 Visiting Barcelona’s most popular monument is cool, no doubt!
 But you can make this experience even better by skipping the annoying tourist lines at the ticket counter.
 Don’t waste your time, book your fast-access ticket and get the most out of your visit.